-SSAIC’s second Online Learning Workshop Series will be broken up into two parts.
-Each part will include three unique webinars aimed at any and everyone with a thirst to learn.
+SSAIC’s Online Learning Workshop Series are updated each season with new and exciting webinars related to sexualized violence.
+Our webinars are aimed at any and everyone from professionals to the general public with a thirst to learn.
 Join us live through Zoom, or register and watch later.

 Add a ticket to your cart, fill out the order form, and get ready to learn!

 Registration for each learning workshop is by donation to SSAIC – your support makes a difference.
 Donate at any time here!

 Click on the webinars below to register.